tangzhanguo/x509lint/README.md

-This is base on kroeckx/x509lint
+This is based on kroeckx/x509lint

 # x509lint
 Tool to check X509 certificates and key